thadeucity/Launchstore/README.md

 Launchstore is one of the projects developed during the [LaunchBase Bootcamp](https://skylab.rocketseat.com.br/).
 It is an Online Store to connect vendors and buyers.
 The user can post an ad to sell a product and other users can find the ad by searching it or browsing in the webstore.

 The project includes a session manager a system to prevent users from overbuying a product.
-An automated email system to inform sellers when someone buy thier products and an image upload system for products.
+An automated email system to inform sellers when someone buys their products and an image upload system for products.

 <img alt="Launchstore sample Image" src="./sample/computer_mockup.jpg"/>